Flatfeet Specialist

 1. Stand on your toes and see your feet in a mirror.

 2. Check if an arch forms.
-If not, you may have the condition.
+If not, you may have this condition.

 3. Pay attention to any pain or difficulty in maintaining this position.